ClimateImpactLab/energy-code-release-2020/3_post_projection/README.md

   - Files under the `/CCSM4/` folder contain time series of projected impacts using climate projections from a single climate model (CCSM4).
   - Naming convention for these files:
     - `{model}-{fuel}-{ssp}-{rcp}-{iam}-{adapt_scenario}-{price_scenario}`.
-    - `model` refers to the type of model we project (ie main, lininter, or lininter_double).
+    - `model` refers to the type of model we project (ie main, lininter, lininter_double, or lininter_half).
     - `fuel` is either electricity, other_energy, or total_energy.
     - `ssp` is the Shared Socioeconomic Pathway scenario, and can be either SSP2, SSP3 or SSP4.
 (See Appendix Section A.3.2)
     - `rcp` is the representative concentration pathway, and can be rcp45 or rcp85.